 - viii.
 Following the pre-motion conference, should a motion for summary judgment be filed, in addition to evidence relating to the Rule 56.1 Statement and/or opposition thereto, any deposition or hearing transcript supplied in connection therewith shall be submitted in its entirety and in a one-page-per-sheet format with an index. - ix.
 Except in pro se cases, the parties should provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or portion thereof, on which the parties rely on such summary judgment motion, if a copy is available, unless doing so would be unduly burdensome.
-Parties may provide these materials on a CD or DVD (not on a memory stick and not by email). - x.
+Parties may provide these materials on a CD or DVD (not by email). - x.
 In pro se cases, strict compliance with S.D.N.Y.
 Local Civil Rule 56.2 is required. - F. Motions Brought by Order to Show Cause and for Emergency Relief, Including Temporary Restraining Orders.
 Ordinarily, motions should be made by Notice of Motion.
+However, a motion for a preliminary injunction and/or temporary restraining order should be brought by Order to Show Cause and not filed as a motion.

 The Court generally will not sign an Order to Show Cause, with or without a request for emergency relief, prior to a conference with the parties.
 A party seeking the issuance of an Order to Show Cause, with or without a request for emergency relief, shall request such a conference by letter-motion in accordance with Rule 2(C).
 The moving party shall confer with its adversary before making an application including emergency relief and/or for a temporary restraining order, unless the requirements of Fed.
 R. Civ.
 P. 65(b) are met.

 As soon as a party decides to seek a temporary restraining order, he or she shall, in addition to filing the proposed temporary restraining order in accordance with the Electronic Filing Rules then in effect, file a letter-motion via ECF stating whether: (1) he or she has notified the adversary and if the adversary consents to temporary injunctive relief or (2) the requirements of Rule 65(b) are satisfied and no notice is necessary.
 If a party's adversary has been notified of the requested emergency relief or temporary injunctive relief but does not consent, the party seeking such relief shall indicate same in their letter and provide alternative dates and times for the Court to determine a time mutually agreeable to the Court, the party, and its adversary, so that the Court may have the benefit of advocacy from both sides in deciding whether to issue the requested Order to Show Cause and/or grant emergency or temporary injunctive relief.